artsy/eigen/docs/using_the_beta.md

 ### The admin menu

+You can access the admin menu in two ways:

+- If logged in as an admin, shake your device.
+- Otherwise, go to Safari and type `artsy:///admin` into the address bar (note the triple-slash).

-The menu is comprised of four parts:
+The admin menu is comprised of four parts:

 * Useful actions, for example switching between staging and production
 * Lab settings, which are toggles for specific features within Eigen